openxla/xla/xla/examples/axpy/README.md

     p2(y 4xf32) --> add
 ```

-Here is the MLIR module (in the StableHLO dialect) that XLA will use to
+And here's how we define the graph as an MLIR module (in the StableHLO dialect):
-construct our graph (step 1):

 ```mlir
 module @axpy {